“With a roadway project like this, the surface area to do bioretention is hard to find. The underground Silva Cells were the perfect solution.”

-Number of Silva Cell: SC1 440 2x system
+Number of Silva Cells: 440 (2X)

-Number of trees and type: 52 live oak, Brisbane box, and crape myrtle trees
+Number of Trees and Type: 52 live oak, Brisbane box, and crape myrtle trees

 Type of Project: Integrated trees stormwater

-Project Designer: KTU + A Planning & Landscape Architecture
+Project Designer: KTU + A Planning & Landscape Architecture, Michael Baker International

 Project Contractor: Tri-Group Construction